 If desired, add a few fresh cranberries over the top.

-Working quickly, brush the egg wash over the exposed dough, followed by a sprinkling of the coarse sugar (1 tablespoon).
+Working quickly, brush the egg wash over the exposed dough, then sprinkle the coarse sugar (1 tablespoon).

 Bake in the preheated oven for about 15 minutes or until the dough looks set.

-Brush half of the reserved extra liquid over the apples and bake for another 10 minutes.
+Brush half the reserved extra liquid over the apples and bake for another 10 minutes.

 Brush the rest of the reserved extra liquid over the top of the sliced apples.